Jump on board our tour at the port of Greenock and discover the history Stirling Castle, and the beauty of Loch Lomond.

 With its shimmering lochs, rugged mountain tops and forest-filled glens it’s easy to forget that this was once thought of as a dangerous frontier fought over by fierce Highland clans.
 You stop here for lunch in the heart of the National Park where you can enjoy the magnificent nature all around you.

 After lunch you ‘take the high road’ or back-road to Loch Lomond.
-This is Scotland’s largest loch and contains 79 islands and is over 22 miles long.
+This is Scotland’s largest loch and contains more than 30 islands and is over 22 miles long.

-After time to explore the loch, it's just a short drive back to Greenock, arriving at approx 16.00.
+After time to explore the loch, it's just a short drive back to Greenock.